wp-plugins/simple-membership/readme.txt

 * Ability to import WordPress users as members.
 * Can be translated to any language.
 * Hide the admin toolbar from the frontend of your site.
+* Allow your members to deleter their membership accounts.
 * Send quick notification email to your members.
 * The login and registration widgets will be responsive if you are using a responsive theme.
 * Front-end member registration page.